OCA Technical Specification

 [language-specific object]

-A Label Overlay defines attribute and category labels.
+A Label Overlay defines human readable attribute names.
 For example, for an attribute named dateOfBirth

-, you may wish to display the label as Date of birth
+, you may wish to call it Date of birth

-attributes (see Common attributes), the Label Overlay MUST include the following attribute:
+In addition to the Mandatory attributes and language, the Label Overlay MUST include the following attribute:

 attribute_labels